Dinehub1/reward_jar_4/doc/doc2/3_SUPABASE_SETUP.md

     )
   );

+-- Admin-only membership card creation policy (UPDATED for RewardJar 4.0) CREATE POLICY IF NOT EXISTS "Admin only membership card creation" ON membership_cards FOR INSERT WITH CHECK (
+    EXISTS (
+      SELECT 1 FROM users
+      WHERE id = auth.uid() AND role_id = 1
+    )
+  );

--- RLS policies for membership cards
-CREATE POLICY IF NOT EXISTS "membership_cards_business_access" ON membership_cards FOR ALL USING (
+-- Business owners can view and update their assigned membership cards (but not create) CREATE POLICY IF NOT EXISTS "Business owners view their membership cards" ON membership_cards FOR SELECT USING (
     business_id IN (
       SELECT id FROM businesses WHERE owner_id = auth.uid()
+    )
+  );

+CREATE POLICY IF NOT EXISTS "Business owners update their membership cards" ON membership_cards FOR UPDATE USING (
+    business_id IN (
+      SELECT id FROM businesses WHERE owner_id = auth.uid()
+    )
+  );

+-- Admin can manage all membership cards
+CREATE POLICY IF NOT EXISTS "Admin manages all membership cards" ON membership_cards FOR ALL USING (
+    EXISTS (
+      SELECT 1 FROM users
+      WHERE id = auth.uid() AND role_id = 1
     )
   );